TheImagingSource/tiscamera/doc/pages/camera-ip-conf.rst

 ##############

 camera-ip-conf is a tool that allows the ip configuration of GigE network cameras.
-It offers the possibility to configure via cli or gui.
+Use it to configure the camera through the command line.

 Cameras can be named using the following methods: